Kiko (TV series)

 Kiko is an Indonesian children's television series broadcast on RCTI.
 This animated series was produced by MNC Animation and has aired since 9 August 2014 (for pre-season) and 17 November 2014 (for season 1).
 This animated series was adapted from the comic strip Kisah si Kiko from the children's magazine Just for Kids.
 The second season of Kiko aired on RCTI starting 27 August 2017, and on 30 April 2020 the Kiko Animation Series was also aired on MNCTV.

 Synopsis

 Kiko tells of a child of a goldfish who is very independent, even though he is an only child.
-Kiko who is always cheerful has four good friends, namely Lola the discus fish, Ting Ting the crab, Patino the catfish and Poli the betta fish.
+Kiko who is always cheerful has four good friends, namely Lola the discus fish, Ting Ting the crab, Patino the iridescent shark and Poli the betta fish.
 On the other hand, the antagonists, Karkus the catfish and Pupus the eel, always make Kiko's life chaotic.
 One day, the lake where Kiko lives is polluted due to the reckless acts of humans, causing Kiko and friends to turn into mutants.